kootoopas/ivcalc-summer16-refactoring-attempt/ADDITIONALTODOS.md

 reduce dropdown focus to one click (two required currently) maybe find a more accesible way to display end message? i.e have ranges of allowed stat values near input fields.

+figure out how compression works move compressed and decompressed data to files

 add dist tasks: which allow embeddability (all source dumped into one html file like the original) `c += $('med0-0').value+','; ----> c = $('med0-0').value + ',' +`